selene-bshe/Stanford-ME344/UserGuide.md

 ```
 ssh -L 8888:localhost:8888 bshe@hpcc-cluster-23 -t ssh -N -L 8888:localhost:8888 compute-1-1
 ```
-You will be asked to enter password for `hpcc-cluster-23` and 'compute-1-1' nodes.
-Use `stanfordme344` again, and there should be no output.
-Proceed to next step.
+You will be asked to enter password for `hpcc-cluster-23` and `compute-1-1` nodes.
+Use `stanfordme344` again.
+There should be no output, and simply proceed to next step.

 ### 4. Visualization with Jupyter notebook
 We will now use a browser to run Jupyter notebook.
 Go back to the first terminal that was running `sbatch` on, and enter the command: